What are drug-resistant infections?

 Drug-resistant infections can affect anyone, anywhere.
 We are all at risk of infections from drug-resistant bacteria.

-Understanding the health burden of drug-resistant infections is challenging because of lack of data and standardised surveillance across different regions and countries.
+While recent reports and data give us a clearer picture, understanding the true health burden of drug-resistant infections is challenging because of lack of data and standardised surveillance across different regions and countries.
 It is possible that many more people are affected than we realise.

 How does drug resistance happen?